 If a student finds that he/she must withdraw from school, the following procedure is to be followed:

 A written note is to be provided by the parent/guardian to explain the withdrawal.

-A meeting with the guidance counselors must be scheduled.
+Discussion with guidance counselors must be scheduled.

-A withdrawal letter must be obtained from the Guidance Office.
+A withdrawal slip must be obtained from the Guidance Office.